brotatotes/bht-automation/bht gen 3/Philippians/Chapter 4/Philippians 4 15 bht.md

 3. "Not even Antioch contributed anything but good wishes and prayers for Paul's work."

 ### John Gill:
-1. "ye only; the phrase, 'giving and receiving', is the same with משא ומתן, which is often used by the Jews for trading and commerce; and the allusion is to the keeping of accounts by men in business, by debtor and creditor, in a book, putting down in one column what is delivered out, and in the other what is received, whereby accounts are kept clear."
+1. "they not only communicated now, but also had done formerly...he not only commends them for their present kindness to him, but for their past favours."
-2. "the apostle's meaning is, that whereas he and his fellow ministers had delivered out spiritual things to this church, they had in return communicated their carnal things."
+2. "as soon as ever the Gospel was preached to them, they showed a grateful and beneficent spirit"
-3. "so that there was a proper account kept, which was not observed by other churches, and which was greatly to the commendation of this."
+3. "they had in return communicated their carnal things; so that there was a proper account kept, which was not observed by other churches, and which was greatly to the commendation of this."

 ### John Wesley:
 1. In the beginning of the gospel — When it was first preached at Philippi.